TheProxyCompany/proxy-structuring-engine/README.md

 LLMs generate words like a firehose with no nozzle—powerful, yet chaotic.

-The PSE isn't a filter, but a valve; transforming a stochastic LLM into a **stateful** engine capable of driving complex interactions.
+The PSE isn't a filter, but a valve; turning a stochastic LLM into a **stateful** engine capable of driving complex interactions.

 > The PSE allows the model to "color within the lines".